Texas Sports Academy Logo

 The Role

-Texas Sports Academy is hiring a Chief Storytelling Officer to own the company's narrative across every audience — families and students, athletes and coaches, media and sports industry stakeholders, policymakers, investors and philanthropic partners.
+Texas Sports Academy is hiring a Head of Publicity to own the company's narrative across every audience — families and students, athletes and coaches, media and sports industry stakeholders, policymakers, investors and philanthropic partners.
 This is not a content management role.
 It is a senior leadership position responsible for building and sustaining the brand identity that will define Texas Sports Academy for the next decade.

 You will sit on the leadership team, work directly with the founding team, and be accountable for how Texas Sports Academy is understood by the world.